-Spare Tire Matching Original Equipped Tire and Wheel - If Equipped
+Spare Tire Matching Original Equipped Tire And Wheel - If Equipped

-The spare tire of your vehicle is equivalent in look and function as the original equipment tire and wheel found on the front or rear axle of your vehicle.
+Your vehicle may be equivalent with a spare tire and wheel in look and function as the original equipment tire and wheel found on the front or rear axle of your vehicle.
 This spare tire may be used in the tire rotation for your vehicle.
-If your vehicle has an option for a spare tire matching original equipment tire and wheel, refer to the recommended tire rotation pattern in "Tire Rotation Recommendations" in "Starting and Operating" for further information.
+If your vehicle has this option refer to an authorized tire dealer for the recommended tire rotation pattern.

 If your vehicle is not equipped with an original equipment tire and wheel as a spare, a non-matching temporary emergency use spare may be equipped with your vehicle.
 Temporary use spares are engineered to be used only with your vehicle.
 Your vehicle may be equipped with one of the following types of non-matching temporary use spares; compact, full size, or limited-use.
 Do not install more than one non-matching temporary use spare tire/wheel on the vehicle at any given time.